Why is Libya so lawless?

-Earlier this year, plans were also afoot to send 6,000 troops from a number of Nato countries, including the UK and France, to Libya to train local troops in stopping IS-linked groups from gaining more territory and to provide security to diplomatic missions who are looking to move back to the capital.
+Last year, plans were unveiled to send 6,000 troops from a number of Nato countries, including the UK and France, to Libya to train local troops to stop IS-linked groups from gaining more territory and to provide security to diplomatic missions that were looking to move back to the capital.

 How did Libya end up with rival governments?

 Parliamentary elections held in 2014 were disputed.
 Those who held power refused to give it up and remained in the capital, Tripoli.